ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When receiving an Access Token response including the "rs\_cnf" parameter, C checks whether it is already storing the authentication credential of RS, namely AUTH\_CRED\_RS, specified in "rs\_cnf" by value or reference.

-If this is not the case, C retrieves AUTH\_CRED\_RS, e.g., from the "rs_cnf" parameter if the authentication credential is specified therein by value, or from a further trusted source pointed to by the AUTH\_CRED\_RS identifier included in the "rs_cnf" parameter.
+If this is not the case, C retrieves AUTH\_CRED\_RS, either using the "rs_cnf" parameter or some other trusted source.
 After that, C validates the actual AUTH\_CRED\_RS.
 In case of successful validation, C stores AUTH\_CRED\_RS as a valid authentication credential.
 Otherwise, C MUST delete the access token.

 ### Update of Access Rights